We take cats in for the rest of their lives even if we cannot find a forever home for them.

 cat deserves.
 It can cost several hundred dollars a month for medical and supplies for just one cat, and sponsorship is an easy way to help us provide for these extraordinary costs.

 You have the option of making a onetime donation or making an ongoing monthly or quarterly donation for a specific cat.
 All you have to do is click on the picture of a cat below that you would like to sponsor and complete the requested information.
 All transactions are secure.
-You’ll receive a beautiful color photo of the cat you sponsor along with their story and a little bit about their personality in the mail.
 You can choose to sponsor a cat for yourself, or here are a couple of additional sponsorship ideas.

 - Memorial Sponsorship: Consider a memorial sponsorship in the name of a beloved pet that has crossed over the Rainbow Bridge.